SteveLaiTVT/react-native-azurenotificationhub-atg-group-crop/README.md

 # Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Statement

+This one repository is cloned by Cy CatalystCode, all copyright from [CatalystCode](https://github.com/CatalystCode/react-native-azurenotificationhub).